BlokasLabs/pisound-micro-docs/docs/sysfs-interface.md

 # You'll see it output 1, if the circuit is open,
 # and 0 if pin B03 is shorted to GND.
+# Feel free to rerun the above cat command.

-# Let's try that again a couple of times, but this time let's use
+# This time let's use our `pollgpio` utility to monitor
-# our `pollgpio` utility to monitor the value as it changes.
+# the value as it changes.
 pollgpio /sys/pisound-micro/elements/switch/value

-# Now close the circuit on B03 and you should see the latest
+# Now close or open the circuit on B03 and you should see the latest
 # value printed in a new line every time it changes.

-# Finally let's release the 'switch' Element now, so the B03 pin can be used
+# Finally let's release the 'switch' Element now, so the pin B03
-# for other purposes.
+# can be used for other purposes.

 # Hit Ctrl+C to stop pollgpio, then:
 echo switch > /sys/pisound-micro/unsetup